150" Projector Screen Size

-Complete screen size guide for the 150" Projector Screen with 150" display
+Complete projector screen size guide for the 150" Projector Screen with 150" display

 Expert Summary: A 150-inch screen approaches commercial cinema scale and requires a dedicated room with 5+ meter throw distance and complete light control.
 At this size, projector brightness (measured in lumens) becomes the limiting factor—budget at least 3000 lumens for acceptable HDR.
 Screen material quality significantly impacts the final image.